CAP: The Political Voice of APSCUF

 The most convenient and effective way to contribute to CAP is by taking part in our payroll deduction program.
 This reoccurring payment will help to further CAP’s efforts throughout the year.

 The 2020 election has enormous implications for public higher education in the Commonwealth of Pennsylvania.
-Join Sean Crampsie, State APSCUF director of government relations, noon–2 p.m.
-Friday, Nov.
-6, for a Zoom presentation recapping the 2020 election.
-We’ll review what the state House and state Senate chambers will look like for 2021–22 and what that means for the state of public higher education in Pennsylvania.
-Click here to register for the Nov.
-6 event.
-Crampsie presented an overview of the 2020 election, targeted state House and state Senate races, and he discussed potential outcomes for Tuesday, Nov.
+Sean Crampsie, State APSCUF director of government relations recapped the 2020 election in a Nov.
+6 presentation.
+He reviewed what the state House and state Senate chambers will look like for 2021–22 and what that means for the state of public higher education in Pennsylvania.
+Click here to watch the recording (login required).
+Prior to the election, Crampsie presented an overview, discussed targeted state House and state Senate races, and talked about potential outcomes for Nov.
 3. Click here to watch the recording (login required).

-Have you voted (for candidates who support public higher education)?
+Did you vote (for candidates who support public higher education)?
 APSCUF has a virtual sticker (shown on Crampsie’s photo at left) you can add to your Facebook profile (and then save to add to other social-media accounts).
 After you’ve cast your ballot, click here to add the overlay to your avatar.